Implement a PID controller for the position of an EV3 motor

 IF ABS(InError) <= Noise THEN errorFiltered := 0; ELSE errorFiltered := InError; END_IF;

 The next part is the core of the PID computation.
-All the values are stored in local variables before mirroring then to the actual outputs and internal variables.
+All the values are stored in local variables before mirroring them to the actual outputs and internal variables.

 (* calculate proportional part *) proportionalPart := Kp * errorFiltered; (* run integrator *) integralPart := errorFiltered * Interval * Ki + INTEGRATION_ACCUM; (* run derivative*) derivativePart := (errorFiltered - LAST_ERROR) * Kd / Interval; LAST_ERROR := errorFiltered; (* calculate output Y *) Ydesired := proportionalPart + integralPart + derivativePart;

 The last part is really important, because it limits the output and eliminates the integral windup.
-Because the motor PWM can havae values between -100 and 100, if the output is outside this range, the PID should limit this value.
-More information about integration windup can be found in the internet, but basically, when the error is too big, the integration part doesn't work as ideally suppossed and insert unexpected behavior to the controller.
+Because the motor PWM can have values between -100 and 100, if the output is outside this range, the PID should limit this value.
+More information about integration windup can be found in the internet, but basically, when the error is too big, the integration part doesn't work as supposed to and inserts unexpected behavior to the controller.

 (* check output for limits *) IF Ydesired >= LIM_H THEN Y := LIM_H; IF Ki <> 0.0 THEN IF (errorFiltered < 0 AND Kp > 0) OR (errorFiltered > 0 AND Kp < 0) THEN INTEGRATION_ACCUM := integralPart; END_IF; ELSE INTEGRATION_ACCUM := 0.0; END_IF; LIM := TRUE; ELSIF Ydesired <= LIM_L THEN Y := LIM_L; IF Ki <> 0.0 THEN IF (errorFiltered > 0 AND Kp > 0) OR (errorFiltered < 0 AND Kp < 0)THEN INTEGRATION_ACCUM := integralPart; END_IF; ELSE INTEGRATION_ACCUM := 0.0; END_IF; LIM := TRUE; ELSE Y := Ydesired; INTEGRATION_ACCUM := integralPart; LIM := FALSE; END_IF;

-The IF and ELSEIF are the limits of the value, and in the ELSE is where allowed values are processed.
+The IF and ELSEIF are the limits of the value, and in the ELSE allowed values are processed.
 The output limitation is straightforward, but the windup solution can be confusing.
 What is done is to activate the integration part only when the desired output is inside the limits (in the ELSE), OR when it is outside the limits AND the error is forcing the way back inside the limits.
-The source of information about this can be found here.
+Information about anti-windup can for example be found here.

-Whit the algorithms done, the FB is ready to be exported and compiled with FORTE.
+With the algorithms done, the FB is ready to be exported and compiled with 4diac FORTE.

-Once the FB is ready, go to File → Export... and select 4DIAC → 4DIAC Type Export.
+Once the FB is ready, go to File → Export... and select 4diac IDE → 4diac IDE Type Export.
 Then explore the folder tree on the left and select the PID FB created on the right.
 Choose where to export and then click Finish.

-To get the source code ready to compile FORTE with the created FB, the generated .cpp and .h files have to be added to the CMAKE configuration.
-The easiest way to do it is to put both files in the folder src/modules/lms_ev3 and add to the CMakeLists.txt file in that folder, the following line at the end.
+To get the source code ready for compiling your FORTE with the created FB, the generated .cpp and .h files have to be added to the CMake configuration.
+The easiest way to do that is to put both files into the folder src/modules/lms_ev3 and add a file CMakeLists.txt in that folder, with the following line at the end:

 The next thing to do is to compile FORTE for the EV3.
 The easiest way to do it is to copy all the code to the EV3, get the compiling tools inside the EV3 and compile it.
-The process is really slow compared if it is done in a normal computer, but for one time is much faster than setting all the cross-compiling environment explained here.
+The process is really slow compared if it is done in a normal computer, but for compiling once it is much faster than setting all the cross-compiling environment explained here.
 More details are presented in the section above.

-After FORTE with the PID can run in the EV3, is time to create the application that will run on it to contorl the motor's position, and store the values.
+After FORTE with the PID runs in the EV3, is time to create the application that will run on it to control the motor position, and store the values.
 The application will be shown in parts, for a better understanding.